farcloser/godolint/README.md

 ## Relationship with hadolint

-All hadolint rules declarations are automatically generated, and all logic has been implemented.
+All hadolint rules declarations are automatically generated, and we fully support everything hadolint does.

-All hadolint unit tests are automatically converted to go tests.
+All unit tests are automatically converted to go tests.

-godolint has no intention in fragmenting the community:
+godolint has no intention whatsover in fragmenting the community, and we consider hadolint the upstream for rules definitions and baseline tests:
-* we will regularly match evolutions of hadolint (rules and tests)
+* we will regularly match evolutions of hadolint
-* any request for new core rules must go through hadolint
+* any request for new **core** rules must go through hadolint

 ## SDK API

-The `sdk` package provides a high-level, idiomatic Go API for linting Dockerfiles.

 ### Core Types